Why Eating Too Little Can Stall Weight Loss

 Exercise should support your energy, not drain it.

-Two to three short strength-training sessions per week preserve muscle and metabolism.
-On other days, light walks or stretching improve blood sugar control and mood.
+Aim for two to three short strength-training sessions per week.
+These sessions help preserve muscle and metabolism.
+On other days, light walks or stretching can improve blood sugar control and mood.

 6. Stay Hydrated — and Mind Electrolytes